-In many cases, ending spousal refusal will not cause Medicaid ineligibility, but instead will cause couples to separate or divorce to maintain eligibility.
-It will result in a significant increase in the amount of home care necessary in most cases, because an in home spouse will no longer be available to provide nighttime and other care.
-Spouses who survive the trials and tribulations of raising children and supporting each other through "sickness and health" will be forced to consider divorce or separation in their later years as a means of survival.
+In many cases, ending spousal refusal will require couples to consider separation or divorce to maintain Medicaid eligibility.
+This, in turn, will result in a significant increase in the amount of home care necessary for elderly or disabled patients because an in-home spouse will no longer be available to provide nighttime and other care.
 The crippling costs of homecare and nursing home care for an elderly or disabled spouse are more than most middle class families can endure.
-Removal of spousal refusal will place families in the untenable position of requiring divorce or separation to a spouse of thirty or more years to assure that the ill spouse receives the medical care required in the most integrated setting, while enabling the well spouse to retain sufficient assets to live in dignity.
+Removal of spousal refusal will place families in the untenable position of requiring divorce or separation to assure that the ill spouse receives the medical care required in the most integrated setting, while enabling the well spouse to retain sufficient assets to live in dignity.

-Consequently, we do not believe that the elimination of spousal refusal will result in the projected budget savings because spouses will separate or divorce in order to qualify for Medicaid benefits.
-This will not affect the assets of the community spouse, who may soon need care as well.
+Consequently, we do not believe that the elimination of spousal refusal will result in the projected budget savings but, rather, will impose hardships by breaking up families and increase the cost of caring for elderly and disabled patients (as well as their estranged spouses who, themselves, may soon need care as well).